 Unfortunately, many people only see glass beads as a way of restoring parts.
-They use these beads to clean off rusts, dirt, scale, etc. At the same time, the beads are expected to leave excellent bead blast finishes.
+They use these beads to clean off rust, dirt, scale, etc. At the same time, the beads are expected to leave excellent bead blast finishes.
 Without much said, let’s examine some tips to help you get the best bead blast finish.

 Use low pressure for bead blasting